 If you want to make a DVD of your family videos, it would be best to make a video project.

-You can start a video project by clicking Project > New Project > New Video Project.
+You can start a video project by clicking Project • New Project • New Video Project.

-In the drop down window at the bottom of the main "Brasero" window, make sure that you have selected the disc where you want to burn the files.
+In the drop-down list at the bottom of the main "Brasero" window, be sure to select the disc where you want to burn the files.
 Then click the Burn button.